p2-inc/phasetwo-docs/docs/self-service/dedicated-clusters.md

 ## Using a Cluster

 Clusters are used much the same as our shared deployments.
-You can create up to 20 Realms per cluster.
+The number of Realms you can create depends on your cluster tier (see the table above).

 ## Creating Deployments in your Cluster